 - SEC.
-4. Section 42238.07 of the Education Code is amended to read: - 42238.07. (a) On or before January 31, 2014, the state board shall adopt regulations that govern the expenditure of funds apportioned on the basis of the number and concentration of unduplicated pupils pursuant to Sections 2574, 2575, 42238.02, and 42238.03.
-The regulations shall include, but are not limited to, provisions that do all of the following: - (1) Require a school district, county office of education, or charter school to increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned on the basis of the number and concentration of unduplicated pupils in the school district, county office of education, or charter school. - (2) Authorize a school district, county office of education, or charter school to use funds apportioned on the basis of the number of unduplicated pupils for schoolwide purposes, or, for school districts, districtwide purposes, for county offices of education, countywide purposes, or for charter schools, charterwide purposes, in a manner that is consistent with paragraph (1).
+3. Section 42238.07 of the Education Code is amended to read: - 42238.07. (a) On or before January 31, 2014, the state board shall adopt regulations that govern the expenditure of funds apportioned on the basis of the number and concentration of unduplicated pupils pursuant to Sections 2574, 2575, 42238.02, and 42238.03.
+The regulations shall include, but are not limited to, provisions that do all of the following: - (1) Require a school district, county office of education, or charter school to increase or improve services for unduplicated pupils in proportion to the increase in funds apportioned on the basis of the number and concentration of unduplicated pupils in the school district, county office of education, or charter school. - (2) Authorize a school district, county office of education, or charter school to use funds apportioned on the basis of the number and concentration of unduplicated pupils for schoolwide purposes, or, for school districts, districtwide purposes, for county offices of education, countywide purposes, or for charter schools, charterwide purposes, in a manner that is consistent with paragraph (1). purposes.
 The regulations governing the expenditures of moneys for schoolwide purposes shall not be more restrictive than the restrictions provided for in Title I of the federal No Child Left Behind Act of 2001 (20 U.S.C.
 Sec.
-6301, et seq.). - (b) The state board may adopt emergency regulations for purposes of this section. - (c) Local educational agencies shall-not expend unexpended economic impact aid received pursuant to Part 29 (commencing with Section 54000) of Division 4 only for purposes other than those authorized in that part. - SEC.
-5. Section 52052 of the Education Code is amended to read: - 52052. (a) (1) The Superintendent, with approval of the state board, shall develop an Academic Performance Index (API), to measure the performance of schools and school districts, especially the academic performance of pupils. - (2) A school or school district shall demonstrate comparable improvement in academic achievement as measured by the API
+6301, 6301 et seq.).

+- (3) Authorize a school district or county office of education to use of funds apportioned on the basis of the number and concentration of unduplicated pupils, for school districts, for districtwide purposes, or, for county offices of education, for countywide purposes. - (b) The state board may adopt emergency regulations for purposes of this section. - (e) Local educational agencies shall expend unexpended economic impact aid received pursuant to Part 29 (commencing with Section 54000) of Division 4 only for purposes authorized in that part.